ilabelagent/valifi/SETUP.md

 ### Step 4: Configure Backend Environment

-1. Navigate to the backend directory: `cd backend`
+1. Navigate to the api directory: `cd api`
 2. Create a new file named `.env` by copying the example file: `cp .env.example .env`
 3. Open the `.env` file and add your Turso credentials and Google AI API key:

     ```ini
-    # backend/.env
+    # api/.env

     # From Turso CLI step 3
     TURSO_DATABASE_URL="libsql://your-turso-db-url.turso.io"